ryan-mcclue/musings/projects/ble-embedded.md

 TODO: domestica course on creative coding. css, html graphics also for 2D animations?

-TODO: Hackaday for project inspiration

-Marketing refers to some MCU work as physical computing
+Marketing refers to some MCU work that react to environment as physical computing

 TODO: investigate both AVR github and gists: https://github.com/BobBurns

 CFFI to create a python interface for C for something say like a console session?

 TODO: Perhaps for a machine just targeting embedded development, use WSL to easily use GUI debugger apps?

-TODO: Essentials of putting metadata section in firmware binary, such as version string! (particularly so test runners can utilise this information)
+TODO: Essentials of putting metadata section in firmware binary, such as version string!
+(particularly so test runners can utilise this information)

 Might see GNSS + INS (inertial navigation system; i.e using IMU as well)

-Perhaps if gaffer low-level correctness, searching for web API design message types?

 TODO: amplifiers, e.g. class-D etc. MEMs accelerometers for vibration detection in cars